kqngyn/cse15l-lab-reports/index.md

 *Installing Visual Studio Code*
     - Step 1: Click the following link to install VSCode:
               [Link](https://code.visualstudio.com/)
               Follow the instructions on the website to install.
-Be sure to download the VSCode version for your respective operating system (macOS for Macs and Windows for PCs)
+Be sure to download the VSCode version for your respective operating system (macOS for Macs and Windows for PCs)<br>
     - Step 2: Run and open your VSCode.
 You should see something like this: